turingschool/curriculum/source/projects/eventmanager.markdown

 Ruby defines a template language named [ERB](http://rubydoc.info/stdlib/erb/frames).

 > ERB provides an easy to use but powerful templating system for Ruby.
 Using ERB, actual Ruby code can be added to any plain text document for the purposes of generating document information details and/or flow control.

-.aside ERB is the default template language of Rails.

 Defining an ERB template is extremely similar to our existing template.
 The difference is that we use an escape sequence tags which allow us to insert any variables, methods or ruby code we want to execute.